DS202-at-ISU/lab-2-lab_2_team_8/README.md

     ## [1] NA  "Y"

-1. What variables: Parcel ID, Address, Style, Occupancy, Sale Date, Sale Price, Multi Sale, YearBuilt, Acres, TotalLivingArea (sf), Bedrooms, FinshedBsmtArea (sf), LotArea(sf), AC, FirePlace, Neighborhood.
+\<\<\<\<\<\<\< HEAD 1.
+What variables: Parcel ID, Address, Style, Occupancy, Sale Date, Sale Price, Multi Sale, YearBuilt, Acres, TotalLivingArea (sf), Bedrooms, FinshedBsmtArea (sf), LotArea(sf), AC, FirePlace, Neighborhood.
 The variables are of type character, numerical, and date.

+======= 1.
+What variables: Parcel ID, Address, Style, Occupancy, Sale Date, Sale Price, Multi Sale, YearBuilt, Acres, TotalLivingArea (sf), Bedrooms, FinshedBsmtArea (sf), LotArea(sf), AC, FirePlace, Neighborhood.
+The variables are of type character, numerical, and date.
 What do these variables mean: Sale date is the date of the sale of the property, expected data range 2017-2022.
 Sale price is the amount of money in American dollars that the property was sold for, expected range 0, 20 million.
 Multi Sale shows if the sale consisted of more than one property, Y showing that it was, NA otherwise, expected possible values, NA and Y. YearBuilt is the year that the house or building was built, expected range, 0-2022.
-Parcel
-    ID: A unique ID used to identify a property to authorities, this could be any range of unique values.
+Parcel ID: A unique ID used to identify a property to authorities, this could be any range of unique values.
 Address: This represents the address of the property.
 This is expected to not be empty, but it could be any address.
 Style: This marks the style of the house / property, the range for this dataset is: 1 Story Frame, 2 Story Frame, 1 1/2 Story Frame, Split Level Frame, Split Foyer Frame, (Other), or NA.
 Occupancy: This marks what type of occupancy it is, the ranges we expect for this dataset are: Condominium, Single-Family / Owner Occupied, Townhouse, Two-Family Conversion, Two-Family Duplex, or NA.
 Acres: Represents the size of the lot on which the residence is located.
 Values range from 0 to 12.
+TotalLivingArea:
-    TotalLivingArea: Indicates the total interior living space of the residence.
+Indicates the total interior living space of the residence.
 Values range from 0 to 6,000 square feet.
 Bedrooms: The number of bedrooms in the residence.
 This ranges from 0 to 10, with some missing values.
 FinishedBasementArea: Refers to the finished area of the basement in square feet.
 Values range from 10 to 6,494 square feet, with some missing values.

-## Step 2.
+LotArea(sf): It is a Square feet area of a house for a particular house sale home.
+AC: Fireplace: Neibhorhood:

+\<\<\<\<\<\<\< HEAD \>\>\>\>\>\>\>
+30755a2c71c5594171329d4d425fcab8649ae511

-The main variable for this report is `Sale Price`, we will be focusing on exploring relations between it and other variables in the dataset.
+======= \## Step 2.
+The main variable for this report is `Sale Price`, we will be focusing on exploring relations between it and other variables in the dataset. \>\>\>\>\>\>\> 7bfe3baf42bee0ed3bb009e83e8d31af7580c0a4